hynek/environ-config/docs/tutorial.md

 ## Secrets

-Secrets should be stored in specialized systems and [not passed as environment variables](https://blog.diogomonica.com/2017/03/27/why-you-shouldnt-use-env-variables-for-secret-data/) .
+Secrets should be stored in specialized systems and [not passed as environment variables](https://blog.diogomonica.com/2017/03/27/why-you-shouldnt-use-env-variables-for-secret-data/).
 The *12 Factor App* manifesto is plain wrong here.

 Therefore *environ-config* comes with support for getting secrets from somewhere else.
-The simplest way is to safe them into an INI file and tell *environ-config* to load that file on startup, based on an environment variable.
+The simplest way is to save them into an INI file and tell *environ-config* to load that file on startup based on an environment variable.

-For example this is a common pattern:
+For example, this is a typical pattern:

 ```
 ini_file = environ.secrets.INISecrets.from_path_in_env(